parmarakhil/interview-questions/docker/readme.md

             1. Docker unpause <containerID>
         8. To kill the processes in a running container
             1. Docker kill <containerID>
+    8. A container is a standard unit of software bundled with dependencies so that applications can be deployed fast and reliably b/w different computing platforms
+    9. Docker container doesn’t require the installation of a separate operating system.
+Docker just relies or makes use of the kernel’s resources and its functionality to allocate them for the CPU and memory it relies on the kernel’s functionality and uses resource isolation for CPU and memory and separate namespaces to isolate the application’s view of the OS
+6. Docker namespace
+    1. A namespace is basically a linux feature that ensures OS resources partition in a mutually exclusive manner.
+    2. This forms the core concept behind containerisation as namespaces introduce a layer of isolation amongst the containers.
+    3. In docker, the namespaces ensure that the containers are portable and they don’t affect the underlying host
+    4. Examples for namespace types that are currently being supported by docker - PID, Mount, User, network IPC
-6. Docker container life cycle
+7. Docker container life cycle
     1. Created —> initial state
     2. Running —> goes into running state when docker run command is used
     3. Killed —> the kill command is used to kill an existing docker container
     4. Paused -> pause command is used to pause an existing docker container
     5. Stopped —>  stop command is used to paise an existing docker container
     6. Run command is used to put a container back from stopped state to running state
-7. Traditional Virtualization
+8. Traditional Virtualization
     1. The server is the physical server that is used to host multiple virtual machines.
     2. The Host OS is the base machine such as Linux or Windows.
     3. The Hypervisor is either VMWare or Windows Hyper V that is used to host virtual machines.
     4. You would then install multiple operating systems as virtual machines on top of the existing hypervisor as Guest OS.
     5. You would then host your applications on top of each Guest OS.
-8. Virtualization using docker
+9. Virtualization using docker
     1. The server is the physical server that is used to host multiple virtual machines.
 So this layer remains the same.
     2. The Host OS is the base machine such as Linux or Windows.
 So this layer remains the same.
     3. Now comes the new generation which is the Docker engine.
 This is used to run the operating system which earlier used to be virtual machines as Docker containers.
     4. All of the Apps now run as Docker containers.
-9. Configuring docker
+10. Configuring docker
     1. To stop the docker daemon process
         1. Service docker stop
     2. To start docker daemon process
         1. Service docker start
-10. To attach a container and exit them cleanly without destroying the container we can use “nester”
+11. To attach a container and exit them cleanly without destroying the container we can use “nester”
     1. This method allows one to attached to a container without exiting the container
     2. Syntax
         1. Nester -m -u -n -p -I -t <containerID> <command>